Social Security Benefits Handbook online edition

 Chart 3: Widow(er)'s Benefits

-Unlike retirement and spouse's benefits the widow(er)s reduction is limited to 28.5%.
-This requires a different fraction depending on the year of attainment of Full Retirement Age (FRA).
-For widow(er)s, the Primary Insurance Benefit is reduced by a fraction of the PIA for each reduction month according to the following chart.
+Unlike retirement and spouse’s benefits, the widow(er)’s reduction is limited to 28.5%.
+This requires a different fraction depending on the year of attainment of full retirement age (FRA).
+For widow(er)s, the primary insurance benefit is reduced by a fraction of the PIA for each reduction month according to the following chart.

 Date of Birth FRA FRACTION